coding-frog117/TheMusical/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: '--- name: Bug report about: Create a report to help us improve title: "[#issue-number] Bug report" labels: "\U0001F6A8  bug" assignees: ''''  ---'
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''